Who can apply?

 - the director or scriptwriter resides in Flanders, in Belgium, in another member state of the European Economic Area or in a member state of the European Free Trade Association

-- one of the leading characters or three of the supporting characters have an association with Belgian culture
+- one of the lead actors or three of the supporting actors have a link with Belgian culture

 - at least one of the leading characters has an association with Belgian culture

 - the original script is mostly written in, and the leading characters express themselves in, one of the official languages or regional dialects of Belgium

 - the script is an adaptation of an original literary work or inspired by another creation known for its cultural interest

 - the audiovisual work has art or artists as its main theme